 How can JSON be used with the GSS?

 There is fundamentally no theoretical impediment to using JSON with GSS.
 However, there several issues that would need to be considered.
-These issues include:
+These issues include the following.

 The use of JSON/GeoJSON to encode proposed changes within the context of the existing standard.

 The use of JSON/GeoJSON, rather than XML, to encode the feeds.

+The lack of validation tools for JSON.

 Although not currently covered in the draft GSS specification, encoding changes as JSON/GeoJSON is easily supported in the GSS since the JSON/GeoJSON text can either be included in the ATOM entry as an escaped text string or as a CDATA section.
 Using JSON-encoded features would, among other things, require some careful capability coordination to ensure that any synchronized target WFSs support the REST and the JSON feature encoding.